unifiedjs/unified/readme.md

 The below example, `b.js`, shows a similar looking example that operates on the frozen rehype interface because it does not call `rehype`.
-If this behaviour was allowed it would result in unexpected behaviour so an error is thrown.
+If this behavior was allowed it would result in unexpected behavior so an error is thrown.
 **This is invalid**: